pumped-up-kicks/amazin-online-bookstore/README.md

 - The UI will display the error and have friendly user experience

 These features will be available next Sprint:
+- View all the books that bookstore created (DONE)
+- Add items to their cart with specified quantity (DONE)
+- View cart items (DONE)
+- Remove items completely from cart (DONE)
+- Checkout functionality (DONE)
 - See their purchase history
 - See a recommendations page
-- Add items to their cart
-- View cart items
-- Change quantities of specific items in cart
+- Change quantities to remove items in cart
-- Remove items completely from cart

 ### Development and release process
 The project must have a main branch, and each contributor should create a new branch for each of the